AustinMichaelColeman/melo-gen-ai/README.md

 Here is a [Youtube video example](https://www.youtube.com/watch?v=8pOSu8AR8j0) as well.

-## Configuration

-This project is deployed using [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions) and uses [Google Cloud](https://console.cloud.google.com/) for auth.
-If you are trying to fork this project, this information may be helpful:

-### Google Cloud console

-You will need a client id and secret from Google Cloud.

-Authorized redirect URI: https://chat.openai.com/aip/YOUR_PLUGIN_ID/oauth/callback (replace **YOUR_PLUGIN_ID** with the ID of your plugin)
-Authorized JavaScript origins: Your server URL, such as `app.vercel.com`

-See the [ChatGPT Plugin OAuth docs](https://platform.openai.com/docs/plugins/authentication/oauth) for more info about obtaining a plugin ID

 ## Use of Trademarks

 YouTube Music is a trademark of Google Inc. Use of this trademark is subject to [Google Permissions](https://about.google/brand-resource-center/).